-Tai chi Walking may be performed in bare or stockinged feet (but not on a slippery surface).
-Low heeled footware may be worn so long as the person's weight is not tilted forward on to the front of the foot.
+Tai Chi walking may be performed in bare or stockinged feet (but not on a slippery surface).
+Low heeled footwear may be worn so long as the person's weight is not tilted forward onto the front of the foot.

-The exercise involves a slow, deliberate shifting of weight from one foot onto the other.
+The exercise involves a slow, deliberate shifting of weight from one foot to the other.
 The eyes should be kept looking straight ahead and breathing should be normal.

 1. Place both feet together, weight evenly distributed, with the knees slightly bent.

 2. Place all the weight onto one leg (this leg becomes full or Yang).